Get more information here: PandaDoc for Zoho CRM

 Instructions to obtain Authentication Token from ZohoCRM.

-- Copy the token to be used in PandaDoc Settings .
-Final step is to copy the token.
+- Click “Generate token” and copy the token to be used in PandaDoc Settings .
+Final step is to copy the token into PandaDoc (see Step 1g).

 Step 2: Login to your Zoho CRM account and access the PandaDoc panel.
 To access the PandaDoc panel, open any Accounts, Contacts, Deal/Potential and Quotes objects.
 On the top right, here you will see the option to “Send with PandaDoc”.